ANKITGEHLOTOP/Text-file-uploader-bot/README.md

 ## Commands

 > /start - Start the Bot.
+> /upload - upload TXT File
 > /stop - Stop the Bot.
 > /help - To get help for using this bot.